Hearts (song)

 It reached #8 on the Billboard Hot 100, #9 on the U.S. adult contemporary chart, and #20 on the U.S. rock chart in 1981.

 The song was produced by John Hug.

 The single ranked #41 on the Billboard Year-End Hot 100 singles of 1981.

+A music video for also made and produced for the song, which takes place on Alcatraz Island in San Francisco.
+The video also contains shots of the Golden Gate Bridge.